-Skin discolorations comes in various forms.
-It normally generates from a pigment called melanin.
+Skin discolorations come in various forms.
+It is normally generated from a pigment called melanin.
 When these cells get damaged or unhealthy, it affects melanin production, which affects patches of skin.
 Melanin gives your skin its characteristic natural color, but when unevenly distributed, causes Pigmentation.

 There are unit varied sorts of Skin – Discoloration (Pigmentation)